TCS to encourage employees to return to offices by CY21 end

-New Delhi, Oct 13 (IANS) IT major TCS will encourage employees to join offices by the end of calendar year 2021.
+New Delhi: IT major TCS will encourage employees to join offices by the end of calendar year 2021.

 At present, about 5 per cent of the IT major's associates are working from offices.